lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="closures">Closures</h4>

-Trailing closure syntax is preferred anywhere possible.
-Therefore, methods with closures as arguments aren't overloaded differing only by the name of the trailing closures – that leads to ambiguity on the call site.
+Prefer trailing closure syntax anywhere possible.
+Therefore, don't overload methods with closures as arguments differing only by the name of the trailing closures – that leads to ambiguity on the call site.

-Empty parentheses are not used on the call site for the methods with the only closure as an argument.
+Don't use empty parentheses on the call site for the methods with the only closure as an argument.

 **Do**: